Pipedream with Dylan Pierce

 00:17:57 - Dylan Pierce

-Yeah, you can.
-You can import any NPM package.
-There's no package JSON to worry about.
-You just literally test the code and it will execute this code in a test Lambda and voila, it works.
+Yeah, you can import any NPM package.
+There's no package.json to worry about.
+You just literally test the code, and it will execute this code in a test Lambda and voila, it works.
 But the problem we had for the longest time was getting certain NPM libraries, namely Puppeteer and Playwright, to work.
-Because Puppeteer and Playwright rely on Chrome and Chrome.
-Chrome needs to be built for Lambda and it's also huge.
+Because Puppeteer and Playwright rely on Chrome, and Chrome needs to be built for Lambda, and it's also huge.
 But AWS recently increased the Lambda size from like 2 gigs to 8 gigs, which solved the size problem for us.
 The problem was getting the right versions of Puppeteer and Playwright to work.

 00:18:39 - Anthony Campolo